hedgehog1833/obsidian-timetracker/README.md

 # Obsidian Timetracker plugin

 This Obsidian plugin adds a stopwatch to track time of something.
 Per hotkey the stopwatch's current value can be inserted into the editor, to make notes to this precise moment in time.
+If you forgot to activate the stopwatch, you can set a custom start value.
 The stopwatch functionality is a completely rewritten clone of https://github.com/tokuhirom/obsidian-stopwatch-plugin

 ## Configuration